 Galina specialises in public and administrative law, acting for a range of individuals and public bodies in various tribunals and the higher courts.
 Recent cases have covered such diverse subjects as immigration detention, school exclusions and the rateability of ATM sites.
-She is a member of the Attorney General’s “B” Panel of Junior Counsel.
-She also has a wide-ranging practice in property litigation and experience of civil litigation generally, with a particular focus on costs matters.
+She is a member of the Attorney General’s “A” Panel of Junior Counsel.
+She also has a wide-ranging practice in property litigation and experience of civil litigation generally.

 Galina is recommended for Administrative and Public Law in the most recent edition of the Legal 500, where she is described as, ‘A star performer whose written work in particular is of the highest order.’
 She is regularly instructed both for and against central and local government.
-In addition to the specialisms listed below, her recent work has covered prisons (including categorization and recall challenges), community care, social security (with a particular focus on tax credits), and child support.
+In addition to the specialisms listed below, her recent work has covered healthcare, community care (she is a contributor to Stephen Knafler QC’s book on Adult Social Care Law), social security (with a particular focus on tax credits) and prisons (including categorisation and recall challenges).

 Galina has been described in Chambers & Partners as commanding “huge respect” for her “great experience of representing individuals, schools and local authorities in Special Educational Needs and Disability appeals.”
 She is also recommended in Legal 500, where she is reported to be “approachable, with good knowledge of the law”.
 Galina has extensive experience of judicial review claims in education matters, ranging from exclusion and admissions to school organisation issues.
 Her work also includes acting on behalf of public bodies tasked with regulating those who work in education, as well as representing those subject to that regulation.